 1. Artificial Intelligence Transforms Surveillance Capabilities

-In 2025, these capabilities allow our monitoring centre to receive only high-priority alerts, such as unauthorised access, perimeter breaches, or loitering after hours.
+In 2026, these capabilities allow our monitoring centre to receive only high-priority alerts, such as unauthorised access, perimeter breaches, or loitering after hours.
 This drastically improves operator efficiency and speeds up response times.
 By combining AI and human judgement, RMS delivers real-time monitoring with unparalleled accuracy.
+Our team focuses on how AI is reducing false alarms and operator fatigue in ARCs, ensuring that when an alert is raised, it is a genuine security concern that requires immediate action.

 2. Cloud-Connected CCTV Offers Greater Flexibility and Access

-In 2025, more businesses are moving away from traditional, on-site DVR and NVR storage solutions.
+In 2026, more businesses are moving away from traditional, on-site DVR and NVR storage solutions.
 Cloud-based CCTV monitoring now enables clients to view live or recorded footage remotely from any device, giving complete oversight without needing to be on-site.
+This is particularly vital for those managing modern offices where flexible working patterns mean stakeholders may need to access security data from various locations.

 3. CCTV and Alarm Integration Improves Incident Response